-Each RCV / RCR unit is fully tested for operation and specifications at 2,000 psig. @ $25^{\circ}$ C before they are packaged and released to the customer.
-If SAE-4 plugs and fill fitting are shipped installed into the RCV body they may be finger tight only.
+Each RCV/RCR unit is fully tested for operation and specifications at 2,000 psig. @ 25 degrees C before they are packaged and released to the customer.
+If SAE-4 plugs and fill fitting are shipped installed and not the RCV body they may be finger tight only.